zhuyuqing/bestconf/doc/tomcat.md

-BestConf for MySQL
+BestConf for Tomcat Server
 ======================
 Experimental Settings
 -----------
-We executed Bestconf for the MySQL system, and we applied sysbench to test the performance of MySQL.
+We executed Bestconf for the Tomcat server, and we applied sysbench to test the performance of Tomcat server.
 All nodes used in our experiment are shown below.
 <div>
     <table border="0">
       <tr>